 Sundays are for pancakes in my house, but we always have leftovers.
 Make a few silver dollar pancakes when making breakfast and send them to school the next day, maybe with some bacon or sausage, fresh fruit, and a small container of maple syrup.
 Try my favorite fluffy buttermilk pancakes recipe!

 Use a hot thermos to send kids to school with last night’s dinner.
 It’s the easiest way to pack no sandwich lunches AND reduce waste.
 My boys love my veggie pesto pasta as leftovers.
-This also works to keep things like chicken nuggets or macaroni and cheese warm!

 Let them choose